 - Copy Mux API keys to EE.

-- Copy EE Webhook URL into Mux.
+- Copy EE Webhook into Mux.

 - For live streams, check the custom live field is linked in Settings.